Recovering piecewise constant refractive indices by a single far-field pattern: Main results

 \subsection{Unique recovery results}

 Our results depend on the total field $u$ not vanishing at the vertices of the various polytopes $\Sigma_j$.
 The nodal (or vanishing) set cannot be too large in general.
-For concreteness Lemma \ref{emptyNodal} gives a sufficient condition: the nodal set is empty for low enough frequencies with incident plane-waves.
+For concreteness Lemma \ref{emptyNodal} gives a sufficient condition: the nodal set is empty for low enough frequencies with incident plane-waves; see Remark~\ref{rem:new1} for more relevant discussion.

 \begin{theorem} Let $n\in\{2,3\}$, $k>0$ and $V=\chi_P\varphi, V'=\chi_{P'}\varphi'$ be two non-constant admissible potentials.

 Let $u^i$ be an incident wave such that $u(x_c)\neq0$ or $u'(x_c)\neq0$ for the total waves $u,u'$ at each vertex $x_c$ of $P$ or $P'$.
 Assume that